F3rika/mapPat/README.md

 ## Input tables

+MapPat can natively load a collection of pre-processed input tables available through a dedicated [Zenodo Repository](https://doi.org/10.5281/zenodo.14163899).
+Users can select and load available data through a dropdown menu in the user interface.
+These data currently include:
+- SARS-CoV-2 (2024 November 01).
+- mPox (2024 November 01).

+Users who need to add and visualise custom datasets can:

-The workflow, scripts and configuration files used to produce mapPat's input tables are available in the [InputGeneration](https://github.com/F3rika/mapPat/tree/mapPat_Current/InputGeneration) folder of this GitHub.
-A comprehensive guide about datasets customisation is provided in the [mapPat quick customisation guide](https://mappat.readthedocs.io/en/latest/customGuide.html) of the mapPat manual.
+1. Generate mapPat's input files by using the workflow, scripts and configuration files available in the [InputGeneration](https://github.com/F3rika/mapPat/tree/mapPat_Current/InputGeneration) folder of this GitHub.
+A comprehensive guide about datasets customisation is provided in the [mapPat quick customisation guide](https://mappat.readthedocs.io/en/latest/customGuide.html) section of the mapPat manual.

-Please notice that up to date versions of the input tables for mapPat are made available through a dedicated [Zenodo Repository](https://doi.org/10.5281/zenodo.14163899) for all the countries for which an adequate number of sequences is available through Nextstrain.
-The repository is regularly updated.
-Additionally, mapPat also provides a built-in option that allows the user to select the dataset to be visualised.
-The selected dataset will be automatically downloaded from the repository if not already present on the user device.
+2. If their data are publicly available, open an issue on GitHub to request the inclusion of additional data and pathogens in the Zenodo repository.